 Bring the donkey plant indoors when the temperature gets freezing cold.

-Cut a small length of a leaf with a sterilized knife or scissors.
+Cut a small length of a leaf with a sterilized cutting tool like a knife or scissors.

-Place it on top of well-drained and moist soil and wait for some time to see the growth of a new plant.
+Place it on the soil surface of well-drained and moist soil and wait for some time to see the growth of new plants on the sprouting leaf along its leaf margins.

-Aphids and mealybugs are a primary threat to sprout leaf plants.
+Aphids and mealybugs are a primary threat to the Donkeys ears plant.

-Life-threatening diseases such as powdery mildew, crow rots, root rots, bacterial rot, leaf spots, and virus diseases also pose a major threat to the perfect growth of the succulent.
+Life-threatening fungal infections or diseases such as powdery mildew, crow rot, root rot, bacterial rot, leaf spots, and virus diseases also pose a major threat to the perfect growth of the succulent.

-Clean the cacti with a wet cloth to effectively treat small-scale infestations.
+Clean the cacti with a wet cloth and soapy water solution or diluted isopropyl alcohol spray to treat small-scale infestations effectively.

 However, serious infestations need eco-friendly pesticides.

-The biennial cacti look great in hanging baskets or as a single specimen in a dry garden.
+With the Donkey Ear Plant’s specific features, like leaves resembling big pointy ears, the biennial cacti look great as hanging plants, grown in hanging baskets, or as a single specimen in a dry garden.

-They help enhance the outdoor beauty in winters when they are in full bloom.
+They help enhance the outdoor beauty in winter when they are in full bloom.

-The attractive succulent is often mass planted with other similar varieties to further elevate the space.
+The attractive succulent is often mass-planted with other similar varieties to elevate the space further.

 The flowering species also makes for a great choice as a cut flower.